JetBrains/teamcity-documentation/topics/bugzilla.md

 [//]: # (title: Bugzilla)
 [//]: # (auxiliary-id: Bugzilla)

 ## Converting Strings into Links to Issues

 When [enabling issue tracker integration](integrating-teamcity-with-issue-tracker.md#Enabling+Issue+Tracker+Integration) in addition to general settings, you need to specify which strings are to be recognized as references to issues in your tracker.
 For Bugzilla, you need to specify the __Issue Id Pattern__: a [Java Regular Expression](http://java.sun.com/j2se/1.5.0/docs/api/java/util/regex/Pattern.html) pattern to find the issue ID in the text.
 The matched text (or the first group if there are groups defined) is used as the issue number.
-The most common case seems to be `#(\d+)` \- this will extract 1234 as issue ID from text "Fix for #1234".
+The most common case seems to be `#(\d+)` - this will extract 1234 as issue ID from text "Fix for #1234".

 ## Requirements

-If the username and password are specified, you need to have Bugzilla XML\-RPC interface switched on.
+If the username and password are specified, you need to have Bugzilla XML-RPC interface switched on.
 This is not required if you use anonymous access to Bugzilla without the username and password.

 ## Known Issues